total-typescript/total-typescript-book/book-content/book.md

 console.log(error.message);
 ```

 Your task is to update the `if` statement to have the proper condition to check if the `error` has a message attribute before logging it.
-Remember, `error` is a class!
+Check the title of the exercise to get a hint...
+And remember, `Error` is a class.

 #### Exercise 2: Narrowing `unknown` to a Value

-Here we have a `parseValue` function that takes in an `unknown` value:
+Here we have a `parseValue` function that takes in a `value` of type `unknown`:

 ```typescript
 const parseValue = (value: unknown) => {